 Substitutions

-I did not use any dairy, flour, or egg (for the cupcakes) substitutes.
+I did not use any dairy, flour, or egg substitutes (for the cupcakes).
 The edible chocolate chip cookie dough does not contain eggs.

-I know we’ve all sampled some raw cookie dough at least once, maybe several times, in our life (and hey, we’re still here!).
-However, the FDA does warn us that harmful strains of E. coli can be found in raw flour; hence, heat treating your all-purpose flour if you cannot find any locally or online.
+I know we’ve all sampled some raw cookie dough at least once, maybe several times, in our lives (and hey, we’re still here!).
+However, the FDA warns that harmful strains of E. coli can be found in raw flour; hence, heat-treat your all-purpose flour if you cannot find any locally or online.

 To heat treat your flour, follow these steps:

-- Spread the amount of all-purpose flour needed for this chocolate chip cookie dough cupcake recipe (the cookie dough and buttercream) evenly onto a rimmed baking sheet.
+2. Spread the all-purpose flour needed for this chocolate chip cookie dough cupcake recipe (both the cookie dough and the buttercream) evenly onto a rimmed baking sheet.

-- Bake the all-purpose flour for 10 minutes, mixing the flour every 2-3 minutes, or until the flour reads 160ºF with a digital food thermometer.
+3. Bake the all-purpose flour for 10 minutes, mixing it every 2-3 minutes, or until it reaches 160ºF with a digital food thermometer.

 How to Make the Recipe